-Independent Committee Consultant.
-The Committee retains an independent executive compensation consultant who, according to the Committee's written policy, provides services solely to the Committee and not to Kimberly-Clark.
-The Committee's consultant has no other business relationship with Kimberly-Clark and receives no payments from us other than fees for services to the Committee.
-The consultant reports directly to the Committee, and the Committee may replace it or hire additional consultants at any time.
-A representative of the consultant attends Committee meetings and communicates with the Chairman of the Committee between meetings from time to time.
+Independent Committee Consultant, In 2014, the Committee retained Semler Brossy Consulting Group as its independent executive compensation consultant.
+According to the Committee's written policy, the independent Committee consultant provides services solely to the Committee and not to Kimberly-Clark.
+Semler Brossy has no other business relationship with Kimberly-Clark and receives no payments from us other than fees for services to the Committee.
+Semler Brossy reports directly to the Committee, and the Committee may replace it or hire additional consultants at any time.
+A representative of Semler Brossy attends Committee meetings and communicates with the Chairman of the Committee between meetings from time to time.